Step 1: Find the card

 Go to the Cards tab and search or scroll to the card you want to lock.
-You can use any search,is:reserved, a set name, or just the card name.
+You can search by card name, set name, or any filter syntax (is:reserved, price>50, etc.).

 Step 2: Click the target price